Plant types and subtypes: Ground Covers, Grasses, Sedges, Ornamental Grasses

 Bloom Color: yellow, green

-Additional Tags: clumping, colonizing, naturalizing, shade garden plant, woodland plant
+Additional Tags: clumping, colonizing, drought tolerant, naturalizing, ornamental foliage, shade garden plant, woodland plant

 Pricing & Availability

 Carex woodiiAlso known as:

 Carex colorata, Carex tetanica var. woodii

 Carex woodii is a fine-textured sedge with light-green, thin foliage.
 As a specimen, it will form a low-growing, graceful clump up to 12" tall.
 Planted en masse, it creates a sod-like ground cover.

 Carex woodii is a cool season species, with most of its new growth, and fruiting, occurring in spring.
 It is typically found in rich, moist to dry deciduous forests.
 It is low maintenance and drought resistant.
 It slowly forms clumps and small colonies by means of rhizomatous roots, and can be planted in groups to form an elegant, non-aggressive woodland ground cover.
 Zones 4-8

 Propagate by clump and root division in early spring.
 Can be propagated by seed, however seed production and viability is low.